The Employment Law Review: Israel

 ix Covid-19 and employees – privacy implications

 In combating the rapid proliferation of the coronavirus, the Israeli government has implemented a series of restrictive measures with the purpose of controlling and limiting its spread.
-These measures include restrictions on travel, closure of businesses and public transport shutdowns.
-These measures also present privacy challenges, mainly focusing on the right balance between the protection of employees' constitutional right to privacy and the need to prevent the spread of the coronavirus.
-The major issues employers are facing in this regard are distance or remote working, sharing covid-19-related data pertaining to employees and conducting epidemiological investigations in the workplace.
+These measures present privacy challenges, mainly focusing on the right balance between the protection of employees' constitutional right to privacy and the need to prevent the spread of the coronavirus.

-The PPA has published guidelines referring to the major risks associated with distance or remote working and the prudent organisational and technological tools and steps that the PPA recommends to implement to reduce such security risks.
+The PPA has published guidelines referring to the major risks associated with distance or remote working and the prudent organisational and technological tools and steps that the PPA recommends to implement to reduce the associated security risks.

-Finally, a publication issued by the PPA sets out recommendations for the protection of privacy of individuals participating in epidemiological investigations, which are being conducted for the purposes of containing the spread of the coronavirus, including in the private sector.
-This publication describes risks in respect of privacy while conducting such investigations and offers various recommendations in this regard, including, inter alia, with respect to training and supervision of investigators, disclosure of information to the employees, sharing of epidemiological data, data security and retention, and data subject rights in connection with the information.
+A publication issued by the PPA sets out recommendations for the protection of privacy of individuals participating in epidemiological investigations that are being conducted for the purposes of containing the spread of the coronavirus, including in the private sector.

 In addition, according to court decisions, all employers are required to hold a hearing prior to making a decision regarding a termination of employment.
 The purpose of the hearing is to inform the employee of the employer's reason and give him or her the opportunity to respond.
 A hearing is required in all circumstances, regardless of whether the dismissal is based on redundancy, poor performance or misconduct.

-In certain circumstances, terminating employment may be prohibited or subject to obtaining ministerial approval.17 Israeli law prohibits the termination of employment for certain groups of employees, such as pregnant women, employees expecting to adopt children, become foster parents or become parents with the assistance of surrogacy, employees undergoing fertility treatment, employees on maternity or paternity leave and for 60 days thereafter,18 employees on army reserve duty19 and employees on sick leave.20
+In certain circumstances, terminating employment may be prohibited or subject to obtaining ministerial approval.15 Israeli law prohibits the termination of employment for certain groups of employees, such as pregnant women, employees expecting to adopt children, become foster parents or become parents with the assistance of surrogacy, employees undergoing fertility treatment, employees on maternity or paternity leave and for 60 days thereafter,16 employees on army reserve duty17 and employees on sick leave.18

-In workplaces where a collective relationship exist, or a CBA or extension order applies, the process of termination, which is often included therein, usually involves the participation of employee representatives.
+In workplaces where a collective relationship exists, or a CBA or extension order applies, the process of termination, which is often included therein, usually involves the participation of employee representatives.

 In general, employees are not entitled by law to a social plan or the right to be rehired.